-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549

 Washington, D.C.
-20549 FORM 10-Q (Mark One) OD 45(4) OF THE CECHDITIES S EVOLUNIOE ACT OF 1024 □ QUARTERLY REPORT PURSUANT TO SECTION 13 • , For th e quarterly period ended March ( OR 31, 2023 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 r the transition period from to Commission file number 001-406 Duolingo, Inc Delaware 45-3055872 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 5900 Penn Avenue Pittsburgh, Pennsylvania 15206 (412) 567-6602 Including Zip Code, and Telephone Numb Code, of Registrant's Principal Executive Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.0001 per share DUOL The Nasdaq Stock Market LLC Indicate by check mark whether the registrant: (1) has filed all reports required shorter period that the registrant was required to file such reports); and (2) has Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically eve the preceding 12 months (or for such shorter period that the registrant was req Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an ac "large accelerated filer," "accelerated filer", "smaller reporting company" and "e Large accelerated filer Non-accelerated filer □ been subject to such filing requirements for properties of the subject to submit such files). or the past 90 days. mitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) dur maller reporting company, or an emerging growth company.
-See the definition If an emerging growth company, indicate by check mark if the registrant has eleprovided pursuant to Section 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant is a shell company (as defined in As of May 8, 2023, 34,735,032 shares of the registrant's Class A common stock that the state of the registrant's Class A common stock that the state of the registrant's Class A common stock that the state of the registrant's Class A common stock that the state of the registrant's Class A common stock that the state of the registrant's Class A common stock that the state of the registrant's Class A common stock that the state of the registrant has the reg n Rule 12b-2 of the Act).
-Yes □ No 🗵 1
+20549 FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the o quarterly period ended Septembe OR r 30, 2023 $\hfill \square$ Transition report pursuant to Section 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 r the transition period from to Commission file number 001-406 Duolingo, Incact name of registrant as specified in its ch Delaware 45-3055872 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 5900 Penn Avenue Pittsburgh, Pennsylvania 15206 (412) 567-6602 Including Zip Code, and Telephone Numb Code, of Registrant's Principal Executive ( Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.0001 per share DUOL The Nasdaq Stock Market LLC Indicate by check mark whether the registrant: (1) has filed all reports required shorter period that the registrant was required to file such reports); and (2) has Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically even the preceding 12 months (or for such shorter period that the registrant was required by check mark whether the registrant is a large accelerated filer, and an been subject to such filing requirements for the property interactive Data File required to be subnuired to submit such files).
+Incelerated filer, a non-accelerated filer, a somerging growth company" in Rule 12b-2 of the Acth.
+Yes or the past 90 days.
+Initited pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) dust an aller reporting company, or an emerging growth company.
+See the definition of the Exchange Act.
+Accelerated filer Smaller reporting company Emerging growth company riod for complying with any new or revised financial accounting standards ıring